 Sionis always hosted a big event at his farm.
 The house was too small to cater to any guests, so he would spend the day preparing tables and chairs that littered the area around the farm instead.

-What a life he was living.
+What a life she was living.

-“I did,” he replied.
+“I did,” she replied.
 “It was delicious.”

 “How did you enjoy your second celebration?
 More exciting than the first?”

-“Old man Hillpaw is quartering up some of his land to sell off as farmsteads.
+“The Elder Shou plans to quarter up some of his land to sell off as farmsteads.
 I’m curious if you heard about that?”